 Representatives of specific institutions serve no more than one consecutive term and can only have one seat on the Community Engagement Advisory Board at a time.
-To establish staggered terms at the outset of the Cradle-to-Career System development, all seats are appointed in year one, but some terms are shorter, such that five positions are appointed for one year, five positions are appointed for two years, and six positions are appointed for three years.
+To establish staggered terms at the outset of the Cradle-to-Career System development, all seats are appointed in year one, but some terms are shorter, such that five positions are appointed for one year, five positions are appointed for three years.